Voter Registration in Florida

 Florida Voter Registration for Active Duty Military and Out-of-State Residents

 Military and overseas citizens are provided with specific options for voting in Florida.
 These residents can change their voter registration method to be able to vote by mail or by using an absentee ballot.

 Vote-by-mail ballots can be obtained from local counties or by requesting them online.
 Alternatively, the Federal Voting Assistance Program (FVAP) provides for absentee ballots nationwide.
-Active armed forced members can use the Federal Post Car Application (FPCA) to cast votes.
+Active duty service members can use the Federal Post Car Application (FPCA) to cast votes.

 Florida Voter Registration for Absentee Voting

 Absentee voter registration in Florida is limited to military members and overseas residents.
 The votes should utilize the FVAP to collect and submit ballots.
 However, the vote-by-mail method is also available as an alternative to absentee voting.
 If voters do not meet absentee ballot eligibility requirements, they can apply for vote-by-mail ballots.

 “Am I registered to vote?” is a common question for residents who have recently submitted an application for voting in Florida.
 While the request form evaluation process may take a few weeks, approved applicants are provided with voter cards that display their names, party affiliation and more.
 These certificates are important for voters to establish their eligibility for casting a vote in Florida.

 In addition to personal information, the card contains your assigned voting precinct.
 This location may change if you complete a voter registration change of address.
 This is because your address on file is used to determine your voting location.

 How to Change Your Voter Registration in Florida

 Voter information can be changed or updated easily using an application for general Florida voting.
 The new information can be provided online, by mail or in person.
 The form should indicate a change of voter registration address, name and/or party affiliation.